 In a significant move for NAISDA, we are thrilled to announce that the College will soon be offering an Advanced Diploma of Professional Dance Performance for Aboriginal and Torres Strait Peoples.
 The Advanced Diploma will cater to practicing Indigenous artists looking to advance their professional qualifications.

-The course is planned to be brought onto the NAISDA curriculum later this year and will be headed by two legends of dance – Jo Clancy and Alfred Taahi.
+The course is planned to be brought onto the NAISDA curriculum next year and will be headed by two legends of dance – Jo Clancy and Alfred Taahi.

 A celebrated dancer, choreographer and practitioner of Māori descent, Alfred is NAISDA’s new Advanced Diploma Coordinator, who along with Head of Cultural Practice, Jo Clancy, will spearhead the new Advanced Diploma.